 Dr. Robinson Ortiz, M.D. grew up in Westchester County, New York.
 He was named a national Hispanic scholar by the National Hispanic Recognition Program (NHRP) during his junior year in high school.
 He attended college at Cornell University and obtained a Bachelor of Science in Neurobiology and Behavior.
-As an undergraduate student he spent his summer months volunteering at a community hospital which piqued his interest in medicine.
-He was named to the Dean’s List his final six semesters at Cornell.
+As an undergraduate student he spent his summer months volunteering at a community hospital, which piqued his interest in medicine.
+He was named to the Dean’s List his final six semesters at Cornell University.

 In 2002 Robinson Ortiz, M.D. relocated to Chicago to continue his medical training at Northwestern Memorial Hospital.
-During his three year internal medicine residency he was awarded the Excellence in Teaching award.
-His research interests also led to a publication in the journal Bone Marrow Transplantation.
+During his three-year internal medicine residency he was awarded the Excellence in Teaching award.
+His research interests led to a publication in the journal Bone Marrow Transplantation.
 Upon graduation he became board certified in Internal Medicine.

-Dr. Ortiz currently works in private practice with Northwest Oncology and Hematology S.C. which has been serving patients in the Chicago suburbs for over 30 years.
-He is credentialed at numerous hospitals in the northwest suburbs of Chicago including Advocate Good Shepherd Hospital, Alexian Brothers Medical Center, St. Alexius Medical Center and Northwest Community Hospital.
-He is an active member of the Cancer Committee at Advocate Good Shepherd Hospital where he acts as the Cancer Liason Physician for the American College of Surgeons Commission on Cancer.
-He is also a member of several professional societies which include the American Society of Hematology, the American Society of Clinical Oncology and the Illinois Medical Oncology Society.
+Dr. Ortiz currently works in private practice with Northwest Oncology and Hematology S.C., which has been serving patients in the Chicago suburbs for over 30 years.
+He is credentialed at numerous hospitals in the northwest suburbs of Chicago including Advocate Good Shepherd Hospital, Advocate Sherman Hospital, Alexian Brothers Medical Center, St. Alexius Medical Center and Northwest Community Hospital.
+He is an active member of the Cancer Committee at Advocate Good Shepherd Hospital.
+He is also a member of several professional societies including the American Society of Hematology, the American Society of Clinical Oncology and the Illinois Medical Oncology Society.

 Robinson Ortiz, M.D. provides the most advanced oncologic care to each of his patients in a compassionate and caring fashion.
 He has always taken great pride in being a patient-oriented physician.
 For his dedicated work he received the 2008 and 2009 Patient’s Choice Award as a result of exemplary patient feedback.
 He was also recognized in the “Guide to America’s Top Oncologists” 2009 edition and named to Kipling’s Who’s Who of leading business professionals.